vstechapps/fullstack-accelerate/docs/ai/capabilities/index.md

 ## 🚀 **Getting Started with AI**

-To begin incorporating AI into your fullstack projects:
+To begin incorporating AI into your projects:

 1. **🎯 Start with Core Capabilities**: Begin with fundamental AI technologies like computer vision, NLP, or machine learning
 2. **🔧 Select Tools & APIs**: Use established AI platforms and services